kiwix/kiwix-js/README.md

 Kiwix is an offline Wikipedia viewer.
 See the official site: https://www.kiwix.org/.

 This is a ZIM archive reader for browser extensions or add-ons, developed in HTML5/Javascript.
-You can get the extension from the Mozilla (Firefox), Chrome and Edge extension stores (search for "Kiwix JS").
-There is a test implementation at https://kiwix.github.io/kiwix-js/, but this is used for development, and the code there may be buggy or unstable.
+You can get the extension from the Mozilla, Chrome and Edge extension stores (search for "Kiwix").
+There is a version implemented as an offline-first Progressive Web App (PWA) at https://moz-extension.kiwix.org/current/, primarily intended for use within the Mozilla Extension.

 Once you have obtained an archive (see below), you can select it in Kiwix JS, and search for article titles.
-No further Internet access is required.
-For exmaple, you can have the entire content of Wikipedia in your own language inside your device (including images).
+No further Internet access is required to read the archive's content.
+For exmaple, you can have the entire content of Wikipedia in your own language inside your device (including images) entirely offline.

-The reader also works with other content in the OpenZIM format: https://wiki.openzim.org/wiki/OpenZIM, but our main targets are Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.

 If your Internet access is expensive, intermittent, slow, unreliable, observed or censored, you can still have access to this amazing repository of knowledge and culture.

+The reader also works with other content in the OpenZIM format: https://wiki.openzim.org/wiki/OpenZIM, but our main targets are Mediawiki-based content
+(Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.

+There is a test implementation of the latest code at https://kiwix.github.io/kiwix-js/, but this is used for development, and may be buggy or unstable.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amaster)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amaster)
 [![Build Status: Release](https://github.com/kiwix/kiwix-js/workflows/Release/badge.svg?query=branch%3Amaster)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amaster)